- Xi yang shen

 Bottom Line: American ginseng has not been shown to treat or prevent cancer.

 American ginseng has been shown to lower blood sugar levels in humans.
-Scientists think that the effects of ginseng come from its components called ginsenosides.
+Scientists think that the medicinal properties of this herb come from its components called ginsenosides.
 Most research has been done on another species, Panax ginseng.
 These studies indicate that ginsenosides both stimulate and inhibit the central nervous system in humans and stimulate the immune system in mice.
-Laboratory studies in mice and population studies in humans suggest that Panax ginseng has cancer-preventative properties.

 American ginseng was shown to reduce the number and severity of colds, and improve working memory in healthy adults.

-It also decreases the anticoagulant effects of warfarin, an anticoagulant.
+American ginseng decreases the anticoagulant effects of warfarin, a commonly used anticoagulant.